Resource Center

 Whether you manage hourly workers, full-time employees, or independent contractors, the split time at midnight is a helpful tool to stay on top of labor costs.

-Are Clopening Shifts Legal in California?
+Are clopening shifts legal in California?

-What Is the Split Shift Law in California?
+What is the split shift law in California?

-Minimum wage employees working split shifts are entitled to a split shift premium pay.
-The premium is equivalent to one hour of pay at California’s minimum wage rate or local minimum wage, whichever is greater.
+Minimum wage employees working split shifts are entitled to split shift premium pay.
+The premium is equivalent to one hour of pay at California’s minimum wage or local minimum wage, whichever is greater.

 Emeryville Fair Workweek Ordinance

-Los Angeles City Fair Work Week Ordinance
+Los Angeles City Fair Workweek Ordinance

 Berkeley Fair Workweek Ordinance